-The COVID-19 pandemic has put sports at every level of competition on hold.
-But as professional organizations such as the National Basketball Association announce their plan to return, the question becomes – when will high school and youth sports follow suit?
+The COVID-19 pandemic put sports at every level of competition on hold.
+But as professional organizations such as the National Basketball Association and Major League Baseball return to play, the question becomes – will high school and youth sports follow suit?

 Sports Medicine Physician Dr. Laurel Rudolph said that each level is regulated by a different governing body and is played in a unique environment.

 Rudolph, director of Sports Medicine, Marshfield Clinic Health System, highlighted factors such as crowd size, player access, testing and finances that vary quite a bit when comparing professional and youth sports.
-These differences can greatly impact the steps that need to be taken in order to return to play safely.
+These differences can greatly impact the guidelines set by each level.

 Preparing for a safe return